pages-themes/minimal/pages/guidelines/template.md

 ## Disease description

-Disease identifiers and search terms help determininng the focus and put the topic in the context of related diseases and comorbidities.
+Disease identifiers and search terms help to determine the focus and put the topic in the context of related diseases and comorbidities.

 ### Disease search terms